T-PYTHON-APRIL-30/UNIT_1_PROJECT/README.md

 - Use some form of Error Handling .
 - Organize Your Code into modules & (or packages)

-## Example Project :  An online Grocery Store :
+## Project :  An online Café :

+#### Overview : An online Café that makes customer to order what he like form coffee or bekry. typically serve coffee and food such as pancakes, baguette sandwiches, pastries, and desserts.

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
+# This online store has 2 main users.
 The customer and the manager of the store .
 Each one of them should be able to do the following tasks for the store to function properly .
+####

 #### As a customer I should be able to do the following :
 - Browse  Products .
-- View the product info (summary, specs, price, quantity , etc.)
+- View the product info (summary, price and quantity)
 - Search for Products.
 - Get recommendations for my next purchase based on my purchase history.
 - Add Products to the shopping cart .